 How did we get here?
 Well to start with, there was a lot of doodling in class.
 And I mean a lot.
 My parents were constantly being brought into special school meetings to listen to various teachers and guidance counselors complain about my academic habits.

 "So what's the problem," my parents would ask?
 My mother and father tried their hardest to get me to turn in homework and arrive on time to class.
 Fortunately, they never gave up on me and continued to encourage my success.
-At one point the school even enrolled me in a special needs class called Speech which was for kids with developmental problems.
-The parent-teacher conferences continued year after year although my grades were high (except for homework).
+At one point the school even enrolled me in a special needs class called Speech which was for kids with learning disabilities.
+The parent-teacher conferences continued year after year.
 I faced numerous detentions for not paying attention in class, incomplete assignments and tardiness.
 I simply did not fit into classroom structure.
-The school basically labeled me as ADD and my parents became under increasing pressure to drug me.
+The school labeled me as ADD and my parents became under increasing pressure to start medicating me.
 At that time the drug of choice was Ritalin.
 My parents flat out said, "no."

 That was pretty much the way things went for most of my school career, a struggle.
 I think it was actually more of a struggle for my teachers than it was for myself.
-My parents had always built me up and never made me feel bad about my differences from the other kids and always encouraged me about the things that I was really good at like drawing, painting and my favorite subjects.
+My parents always built me up and never made me feel bad about my differences from the other kids.
+They always encouraged me to pursue activities that I was really good at like drawing, painting as well my favorite subjects like biology.
 My teachers were frustrated that they simply couldn't get me to behave and perform the way they wanted me to.

 I can't thank my parents enough for the positive approach that they took with me all those years ago.
 Instead of looking to medication to solve our problems they looked first to diet and positive reenforcement.
 Rather than simply listening to the school they brought be to an outside learning specialist to help diagnose my strengths and needs.
 They had learned their lesson about the importance of diet years earlier with my older brother.
 He had been experiencing extreme behavioral problems with hyperactivity, depression, anxiety and random fits.
-They heard about the Feingold Association and how some children can have extreme reactions to the artificial/synthetic dyes, flavors and preservatives in our food.
+They heard about the Feingold Association and how some children can have extreme reactions to the artificial/synthetic dyes, flavors and preservatives in common foods.
 My parents changed his diet and removed all of the artificial additives.
 It was like flipping a light switch.
 Suddenly my brother was just a happy normal kid with no fits of hyperactivity, depression, anger or anxiety.
 They were so impressed with the results that they soon put the whole family on the same diet.
-There were no Whole Foods or natural grocery stores back in those days so they had to work incredibly hard at it.
+There were no Whole Foods or natural grocery stores back in then so they had to work incredibly hard at it.
 I'm sure that a Whole Foods or Trader Joe's would have been the answer to my mother's prayers back in the 80's.
-Today it seems like the whole world is following suit in trying to remove harmful additives from the diet and getting back to more basic and natural foods.
+Today it seems to make sense to everyone to eat more naturally.

 The final development in the story was that at fifty years old, my father had a professional change of heart and decided to go to medical school to become a doctor.
 He graduated in 2006 and has been practicing medicine ever since.
 Many of his patients are children diagnosed with ADHD or have similar struggles to the ones that I faced.
 As I have always had an interest in biology, together with my father we have developed the Focus Program and Advanced Program.
-We have utilized new important research along with many of the things that we learned over the years to create these protocols designed to shed light on potential causes of the ADHD diagnosis as well as solutions.
+We have utilized scientific research to create these protocols designed to shed light on the ADHD diagnosis.

-I remembered the "ADHD" kids who weren't as fortunate as I was, who were put on drugs like Ritalin and Adderall.
-They were my friends, my classmates and I remember how they changed, how they became more distant and alienated from everyone else.
-I remember how one medication led to more medications.
-I remember them standing in line at the nurses office to take their pills.
+I remembered the "ADHD" kids who weren't as fortunate as I was growing up.
+They were my friends, my classmates and I remember how they changed.
+I remember their lunch period trips to the nurse for medication, how they became more distant and alienated from everyone else.
 Some of their behavioral problems continued and worsened and some of these kids ultimately left school.
 It saddens me.
 My mother has been passionate about this since her first parent-teacher conference.
 Together with her passion, my father's experience and my creativity we have developed this site and these programs as resources to help both children and adults grow to reach their full potentials, to better understand "ADHD" and to avoid the negative stigmas associated with it.